Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Introduction

-The undecidable nature of CHC solving suggests that special adjustments or new designs are necessary for specific instances, demanding non-trivial effort and expertise.
-On the other hand, although data-driven approaches show great promise towards improving CHC solving without the painstaking manual effort of creating and tuning various heuristics, data-driven CHC solvers still fall way behind symbolic reasoning-based CHC solvers~\cite{vediramana2020global}.
-Fig.~\ref{3solvers} illustrates some important differences between these two categories in the view of learning from positive and negative data points.
-Symbolic-reasoning-based approaches usually maintain two \textit{zones}, which are approximations of safe and unsafe ``states'' of a system represented by given CHCs and carefully updated with soundness guarantees.
-Data-driven approaches abstract given symbolic constraints away by sampling positive and negative data points.
+Remarkable progress in automating CHC solving has been achieved in recent years.
+Existing approaches primarily fall into two categories: symbolic-reasoning-based approaches and data-driven induction-based approaches.
+The former centers on designing novel symbolic reasoning techniques, such as abstraction refinement~\cite{cegar}, interpolation~\cite{mcmillan2003interpolation}, property-directed reachability~\cite{bradley2011sat,pdr:fmcad11}, model-based projections~\cite{komuravelli2013automatic}, and other techniques.
+While the latter focuses on reducing CHC solving into a machine learning (ML) problem and then employing proper ML models, such as Boolean functions~\cite{padhi:pldi16}, decision trees (DTs)~\cite{garg2016learning}, support vector machines (SVMs)~\cite{zhu2018data}, and deep learning models~\cite{si2020code2inv}.
+While data-driven approaches show great promise towards improving CHC solving without the painstaking manual heuristic tuning, data-driven CHC solvers still fall way behind symbolic reasoning-based CHC solvers~\cite{vediramana2020global}.
+Fig.~\ref{3solvers} illustrates key differences between these two categories.
+Symbolic approaches usually maintain two \textit{zones} approximating safe and unsafe ``states'' of a system represented by CHCs, meticulously updated with soundness guarantees.
+Data-driven approaches abstract symbolic constraints away by sampling positive and negative data points.
 The sampling process usually requires some form of \textit{evaluation} of the given constraints, thus, sampled data points are the outcome of complicated interactions among multiple constraints, making data-driven approaches excel at capturing useful global properties.
-However, as illustrated by the dashed grey line in Fig.~\ref{3solvers}, the main disadvantage of data-driven approaches is that the classifier learned from samples may miss part of safe regions that could be easily found by symbolic reasoning.
-In contrast, symbolic-reasoning approaches are good at precisely analyzing local constraints, which enables superior performance but may also make the solving process stuck in a local region.
-In addition, in many cases, symbolic reasoning is far more expensive than sampling data points.
-However, such approaches struggle to identify the important patterns from data samples, making them inflexible in dealing with these problems.
+However, as illustrated by the dashed grey line in Fig.~\ref{3solvers}, the primary drawback of data-driven approaches is that the classifier learned from samples may overlook safe regions that symbolic reasoning can easily identify.
+Conversely, symbolic approaches are good at precisely analyzing local constraints, delivering superior performance but potentially getting stuck in a local region.
+Additionally, they struggle to identify essential patterns from data samples, limiting their flexibility in addressing these problems.